ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 When to shut a product down
+- Your customer doesn't have the problem you think they have.
+- It doesn't solve the problem your
-- low interest and demand
+- Low interest and demand
+- Market timing
+    - peoples priorities are different and it's on a lower rank
-- market is not big enough
+- Market is not big enough
-- not able to be profitable or it will take too long
+- Not able to be profitable or it will take too long

 # Founders
 - The individuals that build the company have a vision of the future.
 Building a product and business is a way to create the future.
 - A unique insight about a market, product, customer that fills a gap
 - Domain Expertise in the founder, why is this founder the right person to be solving this problem?
+- For the future to become reality, a number of "Ands" must usually come to fruitiion in order for your successful outcome to materialize.

+Types of Founders

+- Product Founder
+- Technical Founder
+- Sales Founder
+- People Founder

+What you should be focused on as a founder
+- getigng the most insights about hte idea
+- selling to people

 ## Good reasons to start a business